Filters

 Cross-filtering

 In view mode, you can create filters from chart and dataset insights.
 This action is called cross-filtering.
-Filters created using cross-filtering are added to the filters tile and applied to all filterable tiles on the dashboard page.
+Filters created using cross-filtering are added to the filters panel and applied to all filterable tiles on the dashboard page.

 From a chart insight

-To cross-filter from a chart insight, hover the data point of interest to display the corresponding tooltip.
-Click on the data point to pin the tooltip.
+1. click on the data point to pin the tooltip.
 Once the tooltip is pinned, a filter icon will appear next to each dimension, allowing cross-filtering.

 From a dataset insight